There are mainly three types of lenses:

 Youtube information videos for a video description by the manufacturers.

-A toric lens.
+TORIC lens.
 This is a standard lens for someone who has astigmatism of the cornea.
 The astigmatism causes image blurring and the toric lens is designed to counteract the astigmatism by being carefully aligned in the eye with the angle of steepest astigmatism.
-Your optician can tell you if you have astigmatism, the degree of which is written in your prescription as follows: + or – sphere/ astigmatism
+Your optician can tell you if you have astigmatism, and how much astigmatism you have.

-For example a prescription written as +3.25/-2.5@180 has -2.5 dioptres of astigmatism.
-This means that the astigmatism would affect the vision without glasses after Cataract surgery unless a toric lens is inserted.
+For example a prescription written as +3.25/-2.5@180 means that there is 2.5 dioptres of astigmatism.
+In real terms, this means that the astigmatism would affect the vision without glasses after Cataract surgery unless a toric lens is inserted.
 The toric lens can reduce the astigmatism to a small amount, so that the lens can focus without distortion from the astigmatism.

 I would consider using a toric lens for anyone who wanted to be relatively spectacle free if there is a significant degree of astigmatism.